 Keep in mind, some GED schools offer free GED Ready test as a part of their curriculum.
 If your school provides you with free access to GED Ready, you will still find this manual helpful so keep reading.

 On the next page, scroll down to the part that says: Practice, click on “GED Ready.”

 You will be redirected to the payment page.
 The GED Ready tests cost $6.99 per subject.
 Upon successful payment, you can begin the GED Ready test.
 You will be asked to choose a subject, and you will see a welcome screen.

 The welcome message explains that you don’t need to take the whole test at once; you can stop at any time and resume later.

-I recommend taking a GED Ready test in once; in this way, you will simulate the real test conditions and check how you are managing the time pressure.
+I recommend taking a GED Ready test soon.
+In this way, you will simulate the real test conditions and check how you are managing the time pressure.